AI Agent vs AI Assistant vs AI Chatbot: The Difference — and What Agencies Should Offer (2026)

 AI agents for customer support are also useful when clients manage repeated requests across channels.
 The agent can handle simple issues first.
 Then, it can escalate complex cases to a human team.

-Combining Both for Maximum Revenue
+Combining All Three for Maximum Revenue

 BotPenguin lets you white-label both AI agents and chatbots for your clients — your brand, your pricing, 100% revenue.
 Launch in 12 hours.